Skip to main content

 R 792.10273 Transfers.

 Rule 273.
-(1) A party may, by motion and notice to the opposing party or parties, request a transfer of the contested case from the small claims division to the entire tribunal.
+(1) A party may, by motion filed with the tribunal and served on the opposing parties, request a transfer of the contested case from the small claims division to the entire tribunal.

-(2) If the motion is filed with the tribunal after the notice of hearing in the contested case has been issued by the tribunal, the parties shall appear at the hearing and be prepared to conduct the hearing, unless otherwise provided by the tribunal.
+(2) If the motion is filed with the tribunal after the notice of hearing in the contested case has been issued by the tribunal, the parties shall appear at the hearing and be prepared to conduct the hearing, unless otherwise ordered by the tribunal.

 (4) With the permission of the petitioner, the tribunal may refer a contested case properly pending in the small claims division to the entire tribunal.